-	Originally price at around $320, you can pick up a pair of HD 598s from this retailer for roughly half the price.
-If you’re a price conscious buyer, then there are plenty of less expensive headphones you can acquire with okay sound, but there are few in this price range that deliver the quality of the HD 598.
+Originally priced at around $320, you can pick up a pair of HD 598s.
+If you’re a price-conscious buyer, then there are plenty of less expensive headphones you can acquire with okay sound, but there are few in this price range that delivers the quality of the HD 598.

 If you demand plenty of value for your money, then you might quibble over the plastic and fake wood, but they don’t affect the audio quality in any noticeable way.
 If you do want more then the HD 650s are quite a step up at around $450 and you may find they provide a less “fun” sound with their more clinical drivers.

 The only real negative is that the open backs mean you’re not sealed in with your music.
 That means you might not be popular with the family, and they are definitely not commuting headphones.
 Also, if that design choice means they’re really for when you’re on your own, then why not just crank up the amp and speakers?
 That’s a bit of a conundrum that your personal circumstances will dictate.

 It’s a shame there’s no case provided with them, but there’s a dedicated Sennheiser optional case you can pick up.
 Our one concern for such a luxury product is that Sennheiser has failed to give them a proper name, sticking with meaningless numerics.
 Something evocative of old leather, fine wood, and the throaty notes of fine music would be “Jaguar.”
 But, we’re sure you’ll think up your own suggestion.